entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 > - The state (trapezoidal for *Livnolepis*, Dupret *et al*., 2023) is omitted in this dataset, because no *Bothriolepis* species bears this state. *Remigolepis walker* and *Dianolepis liui* are coded as the state “0”, following Johanson (1997b) and Pan *et al*.
 (2018).

-> - Young (1988) considered the preorbital recess of *B. niushoushanensis* and *B. shaokuanensis* to be pentagonal, followed by Dupret et al. (2023), Luo et al. (2023), Xian et al. (2025).
-However, Lu (1988) suggested the preorbital recess of *B. niushoushanensis* is fan-shaped, as in *B. sinensis*, which is confirmed by the re-examination.

 > - The coding of *Bothriolepis chuandongensis* is ?.
 > - The coding of *Bothriolepis yunnanensis* is 4.